CamStan/test-docs/unifycr-docs/docs/testing.rst

     The test did not have the desired result.
 These must be fixed before any code changes can be accepted.

-    If a FAIL occured after code had been added/changed then it is most likely a bug was introduced that caused the test to fail.
+    If a FAIL occured after code had been added/changed then most likely a bug was introduced that caused the test to fail.
 Some tests may fail as a result of earlier tests failing.
-Fixing a bug that caused an earlier test to fail and start passing could cause subsequent tests to pass again as well.
+Fix bugs that are causing earlier tests to fail first as, once they start passing, subsequent tests are likely to start passing again as well.
 XFAIL
     The test was expected to fail, and it did fail.